carpentries-incubator/geospatial-python/episodes/06-raster-intro.md

 ![Sketch of a multi-band raster image](fig/E06/single_multi_raster.png){alt="multi-band raster"}

 The `visual` asset in the Sentinel-2 scene is a multiband asset.
-Similar to the red band, we can load it by (replace the path string with the variable `rhodes_visual_href` if you want to download data on-the-fly, see the block ["Introduce the data"](#Introduce-the-data)):
+Similar to the red band, we can load it by:

 ```python
 rhodes_visual = rioxarray.open_rasterio('data/sentinel2/visual.tif', overview_level=2)